Smutchings/smutchings.github.io/pages/goals.md

 ## Health and Well-being Goals

+My current health and well-being goals are:

 ### Weight management programme
 I've taken steps to start a weight management programme that focuses on exercise, diet, and mental wellbeing.

 ## Life-Long Learning and Ongoing Development Goals

+My current life-long learning and ongoing development goals are:

 ### Transition to part-time Open University
 I accidentally chose 120 credits for my first year of Open University, instead of the normal 60 credits.
 This means that I've been doing a full-time equivalent degree since October.
 Starting with the Second Stage and second year of my degree, I will reduce my commitment to 60 units per year, allowing me to transition to full-time employment.

 ### Become a Mental Health First Aider
 Mental health problems are increasingly present in the world.
 There are now courses teaching how to be a mental health first aider, someone who can help in the first instance of a mental health issue, the same as a traditional first aider would attend to a cut.